Hospital Cover Info

 and:

-- Medical devices or human tissue products, up to the benefit listed on the Prescribed List of Medical Devices and Human Tissue Products
+• Medical devices or human tissue products that aren't listed on the Prescribed List of Medical Devices and Human Tissue Products.
+(A medical device and human tissue product is an artificial substitute for a body part.)